chainstacklabs/arweave-ds-app-react/README.md

 This app uses a smart contract deployed in Polygon.
 This contract holds the metadata of the songs listed to sell and allows users to buy them.

 To compile and run the contract tests run `npm run test`.
-The compiled contract artifacts will be created on the `/artifacts` folder (included in the build).
+The compiled contract artifacts will be generated on the `/artifacts` folder (included in the build).

 ### Front end